French Napoleon Pastry Recipe

 Step 3

 Transfer the baking sheet to the preheated oven.
 Bake the pastry sheets for 10 minutes, until golden around the edges.
+Lower oven temperature to 375F.
 Set another baking sheet directly on top of the pastry strips and continue to bake for 8 minutes more.

 Fully baked puff pastry layers for the French Napoleon Pastry Recipe